-If you need to heat a larger space, the largest and best-reviewed multi-fuel stove in this report is also a top runner-up in our pellet stove category.
-The Quadra-Fire Mt.
-Vernon AE (Est. $4,100) comes preprogrammed to burn wheat, sunflower seeds and corn in addition to pellets, and Quadra-Fire dealers can reprogram it for optimal burning efficiency of other fuels as specs become available.
+The largest and best-reviewed multi-fuel stove in this report -- and the top runner-up in our pellet stove category -- is the Quadra-Fire Mt.
+Vernon AE (Est. $4,240 and up).
+The Mt.
+Vernon AE stove comes preprogrammed to burn wheat, sunflower seeds and corn in addition to pellets, and Quadra-Fire dealers can reprogram it for optimal burning efficiency of other fuels as specs become available.

-With a maximum heat production of 52,460 Btu per hour -- enough for up to 2,900 square feet -- and an 80-pound hopper, the Mt.
-Vernon AE can burn all day or night during a deep freeze.
-It does have a few reliability issues, particularly with the auto-igniter, and sometimes the "smart" features are a little too smart, like an auto-shutdown cycle that kicks in if you lower the stove's setpoint too low.
+With a maximum heat production of 53,300 BTU per hour -- enough for up to 2,900 square feet -- and an 80-pound hopper, the Mt.
+Vernon AE can run all day or night during a deep freeze without needing a refill.
+Owners do report some reliability issues, particularly with the auto-igniter, and sometimes the "smart" features are a little too smart, like an auto-shutdown cycle that kicks in if you lower the stove's set point too much.
 Then you have to wait until the stove has shut down and gone through its auto-clean cycle before you can restart it.